Philippus/base64-fork/README.md

 Java 8 has a supported API in `java.util.Base64` which includes all the [features](https://github.com/Philippus/base64/blob/master/src/test/scala/base64/Java89Base64Spec.scala) this library provides and is quite [fast](https://github.com/Philippus/base64/blob/master/src/test/scala/base64/Base64Benchmark.scala#L42-L56).

-(For fun the two encoders available in Java 6 and 7 (`sun.misc.BASE64Decoder` and `javax.xml.bind.DatatypeConverter`) are also included in the measurements.)
+(For fun the two encoders available in Java 6 and 7 (`sun.misc.BASE64Decoder` and `javax.xml.bind.DatatypeConverter`) are also added to the benchmark.)

 ## Performance